What Security Guards Can and Can't Do: The Ultimate Guide

 Carry weapons

 Not all security situations require firepower.
-But for high-risk environments or those involving valuable assets, armed security guards provide a crucial layer of defense.
+However, for high-risk environments or those involving valuable assets, armed security guards provide a crucial layer of defense.

-Here's a breakdown of when your security team can be armed, the legalities involved, and why unarmed guards might be a better fit in some cases:
+We’ll now share a breakdown of when your security team can be armed, the legalities involved, and why unarmed guards might be a better fit in some cases.

 In most areas, guards carrying firearms will need a special permit issued by a government authority.
 This often involves a background check and specific training requirements.